What Is a DBA?

 There are many reasons for a business owner to file a DBA.
 Presenting your business under a name that isn’t its proper legal name can technically be considered fraud.
 Let’s say your business’s legal name is “Steven Clark.”
 If you were to put up a sign in front of your business that says “Steven’s Pasta,” you would technically be committing fraud.

 You may need a DBA to open a business checking account or register an official business phone listing.
 Specific clients you intend to work with might also require a DBA before signing a contract.
 A business lender you are looking to borrow from might have a similar requirement for approving small business loans.

-In most cases, a business owner files a DBA primarily because it makes sense for his or her type of business.
+In most cases, a business owner files a DBA primarily because it makes sense for their business type.
 We’ll explain this further in the next section:

 Which Types of Businesses Need a DBA?

 1. Sole Proprietorship or General Partnership

-Without a DBA, sole proprietors are legally required to use their personal name as the name of their business.
+Without a DBA, sole proprietors are legally required to use their personal name as their business name.
 The same concept applies to general partnerships and the names of all partners involved.

 Sole proprietors and general partnerships must also file a DBA to open a business checking account.
 Such businesses are not legally required to register with the state.
-Doing this gives you a federal tax ID number (EIN), which is necessary for opening a business checking account.
+Doing this gives you a federal tax ID number (EIN) necessary to open a business checking account.
 When you file a DBA, you get an EIN.

 This last reason applies to sole proprietors only: You must file a DBA if your business name implies more than one owner.
 An example is a sole proprietor that wishes to be known as “Pearson and Sons.”

 2. You Want to Operate Under a Name That isn’t on Incorporation Documents

 Corporations (S-corps and C-corps) and limited liability companies (LLCs) are not legally required to file a DBA.
-They have the option to do so, however, if they want to do business under a new name.
+However, they have the option to do so if they want to do business under a new name.